Class Priority

 - Temporalio.dll

-Priority contains metadata that controls relative ordering of task processing when tasks are backlogged in a queue.
-Initially, Priority will be used in activity and workflow task queues, which are typically where backlogs exist.
-Other queues in the server (such as transfer and timer queues) and rate limiting decisions do not use Priority, but may in the future.
+Priority contains metadata that controls relative ordering of task processing when tasks are backed up in a queue.
+Initially, Priority will be used in matching (workflow and activity) task queues.
+Later it may be used in history task queues and in rate limiting decisions.

-Despite being named "Priority", this message will also contains fields that control "fairness" mechanisms.
+Despite being named "Priority", this message also contains fields that control "fairness" mechanisms.

 The overall semantics of Priority are: